Reagan Campbell-Gillard: Early career

 In 2012 and 2013, Campbell-Gillard played for the Penrith Panthers NYC team.

 On 24 April 2013, he re-signed with the Penrith club on a three-year contract.
 On 27 August 2013, Campbell-Gillard was named on the interchange bench in the 2013 NYC Team of the Year.
 On 6 October 2013, Campbell-Gillard played in Penrith's Holden Cup Grand final against the New Zealand Warriors, starting at prop in the 42-30 victory.

 On 13 October 2013, Campbell-Gillard played for the Junior Kangaroos against the Junior Kiwis, playing off the interchange bench in the 38-26 win at Jubilee Oval.

 In 2014, he graduated to the Panthers' New South Wales Cup team.
 In 2014, Campbell-Gillard graduated to the Panthers New South Wales Cup team.

-On 3 May 2014, Campbell-Gillard made his international debut for Fiji against Samoa in the 2014 Pacific Rugby League International, playing off the interchange bench in the 32-16 loss at Penrith Stadium.
+On 3 May 2014, Campbell-Gillard made his international debut for Fiji against Samoa in the 2014 Pacific Test, playing off the interchange bench in the 32-16 loss at Penrith Stadium.
 On 19 October 2014, Campbell-Gillard would again play for Fiji against Lebanon in the 2014 Hayne/Mannah Cup, starting at prop in the 40-28 win at Shark Park.

 2015

 In January 2015, Campbell-Gillard was named in Penrith's 2015 NRL Auckland Nines squad.

 In Round 1 of the 2015 NRL season, Campbell-Gillard made his NRL debut for the Penrith Panthers against the Canterbury-Bankstown Bulldogs, playing off the interchange bench in the 24-18 win at Penrith Stadium.

 After playing in eight matches for the Penrith club, on 3 May 2015, Campbell-Gillard was selected to play for City Origin against Country Origin, playing off the interchange bench in the 34-22 loss in Wagga Wagga.

 On 9 June 2015, Campbell-Gillard re-signed with the Penrith club on a four-year contract.

 In Round 23 against the New Zealand Warriors, Campbell-Gillard scored his first NRL career try in the 24-10 win at Penrith Stadium.

-Campbell-Gillard finished his debut year in the NRL with him playing in all of Penrith's 24 matches and scoring one try in the 2015 NRL season.
+Campbell-Gillard finished his debut year in the NRL, playing in all of Penrith's 24 matches and scoring one try in the 2015 NRL season.

 On 26 September 2015, Campbell-Gillard played for the Prime Minister's XIII against Papua New Guinea, starting at prop in the 40-12 win in Port Moresby.

 2016

 On 8 May 2016, Campbell-Gillard again played for City Origin against Country Origin, starting at prop in the 44-30 win in Tamworth.

 In Round 25 against the Gold Coast Titans, Campbell-Gillard suffered a season ending back injury after he was hit by a late shoulder charge in the back by Ryan James during the Penrith club's 15-14 win at Robina Stadium.
-Campbell-Gillard had 2 vertebrae fractured and couldn’t change out of his playing kit for 2 days due to the seriousness of the injury.
+Campbell-Gillard had 2 vertebrae fractured and couldn't change out of his playing kit for 2 days due to the seriousness of the injury.
 Campbell-Gillard finished the 2016 NRL season playing in 20 matches and scoring two tries for the Penrith club.